Aura-Subhadeep/device_realme_RMX1901-Awaken/README.md

-# Device Tree files for Realme X
+# Device Tree for Realme X

 The Realme X (codenamed _"RMX1901"_) is a mid-range smartphone from Realme.
 It was released in July 2019.